 - General Electric Company in its $535 million acquisition of a 15% stake in China XD Electric Co.
 Ltd.

-- Kainos Capital, LLC in its acquisitions of InterHealth Nutraceuticals Incorporated, good2grow LLC and Olde Thompson Inc.; and in its combination of Kettle Cuisine, Bonewerks Culinarte and Savory Creations into one business; and Kettle Cuisine, LLC (a portfolio company of Kainos Capital) in its acquisition of the frozen soup business of NORPAC Foods, Inc.
+- Kainos Capital, LLC in its acquisitions of InterHealth Nutraceuticals Incorporated, good2grow LLC and Olde Thompson Inc.; in its combination of Kettle Cuisine, Bonewerks Culinarte and Savory Creations into one business; Kettle Cuisine, LLC in its acquisition of the frozen soup business of NORPAC Foods, Inc.; and Olde Thompson Inc. in its acquisition of Gel Spice Company Inc.

 - Susquehanna Growth Equity in its minority investment in Real Capital Analytics, Inc. and Real Capital’s acquisition of Datscha AB